Who is Huck Gee?

 Huck Gee is a contemporary artist, illustrator, designer and toy maker based in San Francisco, California.

-Huck is a driving force in the world of ‘Art Toys’ and is known for crafting small runs of handmade figures that sell out instantly online to a global clientele.
+Huck is a driving force in the world of ‘Art Toys’ and is widely known known for the amazing worlds of toys that he develops.
+He hand crafts small runs of handmade figures that sell out instantly online to a global clientele.
 His production toy designs have brought him international acclaim and are highly prized.
 Huck’s artwork has been exhibited in galleries worldwide, he has consigned pieces for Christie’s Auction House and has a design in the permanent collection of the Museum of Modern Art in NYC.
 In addition, he has journeyed on numerous international signing tours and has had his art published in an ungodly amount of books and magazines.